 4th November 2018, Patients’ Participation in Keningau’s Charity Run

 Kidney disease can affect anyone of any age.
-Some people are born with a kidney condition, whilst others acquire it later in life.
+Some people are born with a kidney condition, whilst others acquire it later in life, especially when not careful about habits and foods taken.
 Every year in Malaysia, more than 4,000 people start dialysis treatments because their kidneys have stopped working and dialysis is needed to remove extra fluid and waste from their bodies.
 Most patients starting on dialysis are unprepared for how demanding it is and they frequently wonder if they can ever adjust to it.

 We share below inspiring stories of five patients who faced and overcame the challenges of dialysis.
 Through their participation in a charity event, we learn that dialysis can be managed, and normal and active lives are possible.
 They come from a wide age range, and they work and live normally like the rest of us.
 Mr. Basil looks after his own farm, Ms Helnny is a young mother raising a preschool child and running her restaurant at the same time.